-A rescue can be attempted by scooping the bat up gently with a long-handled shovel, then using the shovel to catapult the bat as high into the air as possible.
+A rescue can be attempted by scooping the bat up gently with a long-handled shovel, then using the shovel to catapult the bat as high into the air as possible, away from oneself and any bystanders.
 Healthy bats glide into flight, usually as soon as they start to fall back down, and soon disappear.
 A bat who crashes usually would not survive long anyhow, and might even be rabid.

 Nothing involving a bat should be done without wearing a long-sleeved shirt, long pants, a hat, and work gloves.
 Insectivorous bats who bite humans must be presumed rabid, since humans are not easily mistaken for insects.